Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Carpets, rugs, adhesives, and cushions

-Requirements: Products must undergo rigorous testing to meet stringent criteria for low chemical emissions.
+What are the Requirements: Products must undergo rigorous testing to meet stringent criteria for low chemical emissions.
 This includes evaluations for a range of chemicals, with testing administered by an independent laboratory.
 The test methodology was developed in cooperation with the U.S. Environmental Protection Agency (EPA) and has been adopted by the American Society for Testing and Materials (ASTM) as D5116 – Standard Guide for Small-Scale Environmental Chamber Determinations of Organic Emissions from Indoor Materials/Products.

-Description: The Carpet and Rug Institute (CRI) developed the Green Label Plus program to identify carpets, adhesives, and cushions that meet stringent criteria for low chemical emissions.
+What does it mean: The Carpet and Rug Institute (CRI) developed the Green Label Plus program to identify carpets, adhesives, and cushions that meet stringent criteria for low chemical emissions.
 This certification ensures that products contribute to better indoor air quality, benefiting occupants' health and comfort.
 Green Label Plus meets, and even exceeds, California’s indoor air quality standards for low-emitting products used in commercial settings such as schools and office buildings.

 Link: Green Label Plus - The Carpet and Rug Institute